 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-In your first year, your four core modules provide you with a good overview that will support your learning throughout your degree.
+Your four core modules provide you with a good overview that will support your learning throughout your degree.

 plus options in American Literature, Creative Writing, American Culture and History

-In your second year, you have four compulsory modules – and can select from options in Literature and History, and an elective from another subject.
+You have four compulsory modules – and can select from options in Literature and History, and an elective from another subject.

 plus options in The Fairy Tale, The Graphic Novel, Reading and Writing Fantasy and Science Fiction and 20th Century European and American History

-In your third year, there is greater flexibility for you to select options, in addition to the compulsory modules which you need to complete the single honours programme.
+There is greater flexibility for you to select options, in addition to the compulsory modules which you need to complete the single honours programme.

 plus options in Literature and Film, Children’s Literature, Gothic fiction, American Literature, Germany under the Nazis and Public Space in the English City 1850-1910